purijatin/njexl_wiki/01---Standard-Language-Features.md

 Code for everything, never ever eat up.
 In particular - the multi part arguments and the return story - should ensure that there is really no exceptional thing that happens.
 After all, trying to build a fool-proof solution is never full-proof.

+In any case there is this try function which acts as wrapper in case you want to make underlying Java object calls - which may end up throwing exceptions :

+	import 'java.lang.System.out' as out
+	import 'java.lang.Integer' as Integer

+	i = try{
+	  Integer:parseInt(__args__[1])
+	}()

+	out:printf("%s\n",i)

+When we run it using normal stuff :

+        $ njexl sample.jexl 10
+        10

+But when we run it with invalid argument :

+         $ njexl sample.jexl ccc
+         java.lang.NumberFormatException: For input string: "ccc"

+Thus, one may wrap indecent function calls into try{}() function block.